-- EPA is proposing to determine that the San Joaquin Valley (SJV), South Coast (SC) and the Southeast Desert 1-hour ozone nonattainment areas in California have failed to attain the 1-hour ozone standard by their required deadlines. - In 1997, the EPA established a new 8-hour ozone standard (0.08 ppm), which replaced the older 1-hour ozone standard (0.12 ppm).
+- EPA is finalizing its September 14, 2011 proposal to determine that the San Joaquin Valley (SJV), South Coast (SC) and the Southeast Desert 1-hour ozone nonattainment areas in California have failed to attain the 1-hour ozone standard by their required deadlines. - In 1997, the EPA established a new 8-hour ozone standard (0.08 parts per million (ppm)), which replaced the previous 1-hour ozone standard (0.12 ppm).
 The 8-hour standard is more protective of human health because it addresses the impacts of exposure over longer periods of time. - The 1-hour ozone standard was revoked on June 15, 2005.
-However, as required by the Clean Air Act (CAA) to prevent backsliding in air quality, EPA is continuing to implement certain CAA requirements for the 1-hour ozone standard by proposing to determine that the SJV, SC and Southeast Desert failed to attain the one-hour ozone standard by their applicable attainment dates. - o If finalized, today's determinations would ensure that the requirements are met for contingency measures and fee programs in these three areas.
-There would therefore be no backsliding on air quality measures as a result of the transition from the 1-hour ozone standard to the 8-hour ozone standard. - These requirements will continue to be required until the areas achieve the 1-hour ozone standard.
+However, as required by the Clean Air Act (CAA) to prevent backsliding in air quality, EPA is continuing to implement certain CAA requirements for the 1-hour ozone standard by determining that the SJV, SC and Southeast Desert failed to attain the 1-hour ozone standard by their applicable attainment dates. - O Today's determinations ensure that the requirements are met for contingency measures and fee programs in these three areas.